 Health is a cause of that cumulative disadvantage as well as its leading symptom.
 High health-care bills and catastrophic medical expenditures are major sources of financial insecurity and impoverishment for American families.
 Rising U.S. drug prices disproportionately affect the uninsured and people with high-deductible insurance plans, contributing to economic inequality.

 The decline in U.S. health predates the Trump administration, but if Americans turned to this President for relief, most are still waiting.
 Annual U.S. drug overdose deaths declined from 72,287 in December 2017 to 69,366 in January 2019, but suicides rose and average U.S. life expectancy has continued to fall.
 For the first time since the passage of the Affordable Care Act, the numbers of Americans without health insurance increased in 2018, to 27.5 million or 8.5 percent of the population.

-of the U.S. population was uninsured in 2018
+U.S. population that was uninsured in 2018

 Health care is again on the U.S. ballot in 2020.
 It is the only concern that a majority of Americans agree is extremely important in the 2020 presidential election, according to a recent CNN poll.
 U.S. voters and politicians should learn the lessons from abroad.
 Be wary of populists promising to deliver better health by undermining the accountability, messy compromise, and slow consensus building that democracies require.
 Understand that the threats to democracy can come from the right as well as left.
 Most importantly, whichever U.S. presidential candidate prevails, they should recognize that the health of American democracy may depend on its ability to deliver more affordable and equitable health to its constituents.